The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

 - Total number of hours for every duty status

 - Odometer reading at the end of the day

 - Total distance driven on that day, excluding any distance driven for personal use

 - Driver’s actual (not stamped) signature to verify the correctness of the daily log entries.

 Canada HOS Permits

-According to Section 62(1), Other than oil service vehicles, carriers can apply for permits for longer on-duty driving times than the required HOS for the following reasons:
+According to Section 62(1), other than oil well service vehicles, motor carriers can apply for permits for longer on-duty driving times than the required HOS for the following reasons:

 - Allowing commercial drivers with regular itineraries to reach their destinations or home terminals;

 - Accommodating an important temporary surge in motor carriers’ transportation of goods or passengers.